 But what about the high-energy component Eric is speaking of?
 Well, one thing that comes to mind is, that the upper realm of Judeo-Christian metaphysics is considered to be the realm of the highest energy, as well as the realm of the word.
 So the realm of the word is the least concrete, that is the most abstract, and the most powerful at the same time.

 The other thing; and I’m hesitant to mention this, because I have basically no idea about it; is quantum computing.
 If the vibrant and very odd quantum level and the abstract super-computing capabilities come together, wouldn’t you expect strange things to be in range?
+Possibly even weird energy configurations able to transcend space and time.

 The Return Of The Repressed

-There might be another thing in play here.
+There might be another thing at play here.
 The age of mentalism is over.
 That is, the age of logocentrism; the age of the noble thinking mind.
 The age, in which applied physics had been mere applied physics, and pure, theoretical physics was considered king.
 Now the applied forms of reflection are taking over and reveal the laughable simplicity of the human mind.

 In my answer to Eric’s comment I wrote, that I did imagine the tech-mind as some kind of a department of the symbolic order.
 That’s not exactly true.
 I did imagine it as the inner or higher principle of the symbolic order.
 The point was, that our forebears couldn’t adequately get that, because their technologies had not been sophisticated enough yet.
 They depicted the symbolic after a paradigm of language.
 But with the Aristotelian logic did already try to lay bare the immaculate “technology” of the pure mind.
 (Still one of the greatest mental exercises of mankind.)